ampaKR0711/Monkeypox-Skin-Lesion-Classification-Deep-Learning-minor-project/README.md

 ---

 # 🤝 Research Collaboration & Open Innovation

-This project reflects collaborative research efforts in the intersection of:
+⭐ Continuous Improvements for Research Collaboration This project reflects collaborative research efforts in the intersection of:

 - 🧠 Artificial Intelligence